-- The counts column shows the number of times a data item was not in secondary cache when needed for a calculation during the execution of the routine.
-As with Total counts (described earlier), a routine's counts value is determined by multiplying its samples value (described later) by the overflow value. - The % column shows the percentage of the program's overflows that occurred in the routine. - The cum. % shows the percentage of the program's overflows that occurred in the routines listed so far.
+- The index column assigns a reference number to each function. - The counts column shows the number of times a data item was not in secondary cache when needed for a calculation during the execution of the routine.
+As with Total counts (described earlier), a routine's counts value is determined by multiplying its samples value (described later) by the overflow value. - The % column shows the percentage of the program's overflows that occurred in the routine. - The cum. % column shows the percentage of the program's overflows that occurred in the routines listed so far.
 For example, although the matgen routine had only 6.8% of the program's overflows, by the time it is encountered in the routine list, 99.5% of the program's total overflows have been recorded. - The samples column shows the number of times the program counter was sampled during execution of the routine.
 A sample is taken for each overflow of the hardware counter. - The function (dso: file, line) columns show the name, the DSO, the file name, and line number of the routine.

-3.3.4 An ideal Experiment
+An ideal Experiment

 This section provides the steps you need to perform an ideal experiment.
 The times returned represent an idealized, best-case computation.
 This experiment ignores interlocks and memory latency time (cache misses and memory bus contention).
 The CPU times returned will always be lower than for an actual run.
-For more information on collecting ideal-time data and basic block counting, see Section 4.4, page 52.
+For more information on collecting ideal-time data and basic block counting, see "ideal Experiment", page 54.

-3.3.4.1 Performing an ideal Experiment
+Performing an ideal Experiment